-■ Funding: including partnership grants and small grants programmes, a bespoke training and capacity building fund, and discretionary rate relief.

-- Commissioning and procurement: Commissioning organisations to deliver services, and ensuring social value is included in our approach to commissioning. - Premises: developing a borough-wide premises strategy that maximises the use of our buildings, and enables organisations to share premises, reduce costs and maximise income generation. - Working strategically with key partners to build the capacity of the sector, promote volunteering, support fundraising, establish networks, maximise our collective impact in neighbourhoods, and ensure a coordinated whole-Council approach to the VCS
+- Funding: including partnership grants and small grants programmes, a bespoke training and capacity building fund, and discretionary rate relief. - Commissioning and procurement: directly commissioning organisations to deliver services, and ensuring that our approach to commissioning favours organisations that deliver social value. - Premises: developing a borough-wide premises strategy that maximises the use of our buildings, and enables organisations to share premises, reduce costs and maximise income generation. - Working strategically with key partners to build the capacity of the sector, promote volunteering, support fundraising, establish networks, maximise our collective impact in neighbourhoods, and ensure a coordinated whole-Council approach to the VCS